openforcefield/openff-evaluator/docs/general_simulation_practices.rst

 - Long-range cutoff: The PME method for calculating long-range electrostatic interactions is used, with a cutoff distance of 0.95 nm.
 The same cutoff is used for van der Waals interactions, with a long-range isotropic dispersion correction employed to correct for the truncation of Lennard-Jones interactions outside of the 0.95 nm cutoff.

+- Simulation length: Simulations are run until the relative uncertainty targets are met, with automatic analysis of the property values and uncertainties performed every 1 ns.

 Equilibration and detection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~